romana/romana/docs/kubernetes/network-topology.md

   A list of Host Group objects.
 Only one of "hosts" and "groups" should be specified.
   This allows for nesting the definition of groups to match your topology at each level, eg: spine and leaf.
+  Nested groups are treated as [prefix groups](../romana#prefix-groups) for IP addressing and routing..

   An empty list may be specified.
 This indicates the lowest level of grouping, but without defining hosts.

 * `assignment` (conditional)